-- Audiologist.
-Provides services including: (1) identification of individuals with hearing loss; (2) determination of the range, nature, and degree of hearing loss, including referral for medical or other professional attention; (3) provision of habilitating activities such as language habilitation, auditory training, speech reading (lip reading), hearing evaluation, and speech conservation; (4) creation and administration of programs for prevention of hearing loss; (5) counseling and guidance of students, parent/guardians, and teachers regarding hearing loss; and (6) determination of an individual's need for group and individual amplification, selecting and fitting an appropriate aid, and evaluation the effectiveness of amplification. - 232 Licensed Practical Nurse (LPN).
-Provides direct services such as medication administration and performs delegated medical tasks under the direction and supervision of a physician or a registered/licensed school nurse.
+231 Audiologist.
+Provides services including: (1) identification of individuals with hearing loss; (2) determination of the range, nature and degree of hearing loss, including referral for medical or other professional attention; (3) provision of habilitating activities such as language habilitation, auditory training, speech reading (lip reading), hearing evaluation and speech conservation; (4) creation and administration of programs for prevention of hearing loss; (5) counseling and guidance of students, parent/guardians and teachers regarding hearing loss; and (6) determination of an individual's need for group and individual amplification, selecting and fitting an appropriate aid and evaluation the effectiveness of amplification.

-Registered Nurse.
-Directs school health services and provides nursing services for students, and who is licensed and properly endorsed in accordance with State Law.

-- Occupational Therapist.
-Provides services that address the functional needs of an individual relating to self-help skills, adaptive behavior and play, and sensory, motor, and postural development.
-These services are designed to improve the individual's functional ability to perform tasks in the home, school, and community settings and include: (1) identification assessment and intervention; (2) adaptation of the environment, and selection, design, and fabrication of assistive and orthodontic devices to facilitate the development of functional skills; and (3) prevention or minimization of the impact of initial or future impairment, delay in development, or loss of functional ability. - 235 Physical Therapist.
+- 232 Licensed Practical Nurse (LPN).
+Provides direct services such as medication administration and performs delegated medical tasks under the direction and supervision of a physician or a registered/licensed school nurse. - 233 Registered Nurse.
+Directs school health services and provides nursing services for students and who is licensed and properly endorsed in accordance with State Law. - Occupational Therapist.
+Provides services that address the functional needs of an individual relating to self-help skills, adaptive behavior and play and sensory, motor and postural development.
+These services are designed to improve the individual's functional ability to perform tasks in the home, school and community settings and include: (1) identification assessment and intervention; (2) adaptation of the environment and selection, design and fabrication of assistive and orthodontic devices to facilitate the development of functional skills; and (3) prevention or minimization of the impact of initial or future impairment, delay in development or loss of functional ability. - 235 Physical Therapist.
 Performs activities including physical methods of treatment and rehabilitation without the use of drugs or surgery. - 236 Psychologist.
-Evaluates and analyzes students' behavior by measuring and interpreting their intellectual, emotional, and social development, and diagnosing their educational and personal problems. - Social Worker.
-Provides social services for clients who may be individuals, families, groups, communities, organizations, or society in general.
-Social workers help individuals increase their capacities for problem solving and coping, and help obtain needed resources, facilitate interactions between individuals and their environments, make organizations responsible to individuals, and influence social polities. - 238 Speech/Language Pathologist.
-Diagnoses specific speech or language impairments, and provides speech and language services for the habilitation or prevention of communicative impairments and provides counseling and guidance to parents, children/students, and teachers, regarding speech and language development. - Speech-Language Pathology Assistant.
+Evaluates and analyzes students' behavior by measuring and interpreting their intellectual, emotional and social development and diagnosing their educational and personal problems. - 237 Social Worker.
+Provides social services for clients who may be individuals, families, groups, communities organizations or society in general.
+Social workers help individuals increase their capacities for problem solving and coping and help obtain needed resources, facilitate interactions between individuals and their environments, make organizations responsible to individuals and influence social polities. - 238 Speech/Language Pathologist.
+Diagnoses specific speech or language impairments and provides speech and language services for the habilitation or prevention of communicative impairments and provides counseling and guidance to parents, children/students and teachers, regarding speech and language development. - 241 Speech-Language Pathology Assistant.
 Speech-Language Pathology Assistant.
-The speech-language pathology assistant (SLPA) serves as a member of an educational team, and holds an authorization by CDE to perform tasks prescribed, directed, and supervised by a certified speech-language pathologist (SLP), in implementing services for children/students with speech, language, cognitive, voice, oral-muscular, augmentative/alternative communication disorders, and hearing impairments in accordance with 1CCR 301-37, 4.11 - School Orientation and Mobility Specialist.
-A professional who specializes in teaching travel skills to visually impaired persons, including the use of canes, dog guides, or sophisticated electronic travel aids, as well as the sighted guide technique.
+The speechlanguage pathology assistant (SLPA) serves as a member of an educational team and holds an authorization by CDE to perform tasks prescribed, directed and supervised by a certified speechlanguage pathologist (SLP), in implementing services for children/students with speech, language, cognitive, voice oral-muscular, augmentative/alternative communication disorders and hearing impairments in accordance with 1 CCR 301-37, 4.11 - 242 School Orientation and Mobility Specialist.
+A professional who specializes in teaching travel skills to visually impaired persons, including the use of canes, dog guides or sophisticated electronic travel aids, as well as the sighted guide technique. - 300 Professional Other.
+Performs assignments requiring a high degree of knowledge and skills usually acquired through at least a baccalaureate degree (or its equivalent obtained through special study and/or experience) but not requiring skills in the field of education.